Specialist Mentoring

 We tailor our support to meet each student’s unique needs, whether they are in school, learning at home, or following an alternative education pathway.

-For students in school – We work alongside school staff to provide in-class or pull-out support, helping students manage sensory challenges, social interactions, and academic pressures.
+We work alongside school staff to provide in-class or pull-out support, helping students manage sensory challenges, social interactions, and academic pressures.
 Our mentors act as a bridge between the student and the school environment, ensuring their needs are understood and accommodated.

-For students learning at home – We provide structured sessions that support engagement, routine, and progression.
+We provide structured sessions that support engagement, routine, and progression.
 This can include life skills, emotional regulation strategies, academic mentoring, and community-based learning opportunities to help build confidence and independence.

 Where appropriate, we also integrate social care support, such as support workers and buddies, to increase participation in everyday activities and the wider community.